What Is Blockchain Technology Used For? Unlocking Its Potential

 What are the primary benefits of using blockchain technology?

-Is blockchain only for cryptocurrencies like Bitcoin?
+Is blockchain only used for cryptocurrencies like Bitcoin?

-How can businesses implement blockchain technology?
+How can I get started with understanding blockchain technology?

 How does blockchain compare to traditional databases?